-The cost of groceries recently had the largest 12-month increase in over 40 years, with meats, poultry, fish and eggs surging by 13.7% and beef up 16%.
+Groceries haven’t gotten cheaper either.
+The prices of meats, poultry, fish and eggs rose 11.3 percent by Jan.
+2023 over a 12-month period.
 Not surprisingly, shopping behaviors are also shifting, with more shoppers hunting for deals and thinking twice about what they buy and where they buy it.

 So what are those “bad” habits we can find between the lines of that eye-popping grocery store receipt?
 GOBankingRates consulted Joel Larsgaard, one half of the “How To Money” podcast, in which two best friends talk about personal finance over a craft beer, to help break down the things we can stop and start doing to feed ourselves for less.

 “Where you shop makes a big difference.
 If you’re going to the more expensive places, it’s worth checking out some of the stores that specialize in discounting,” Larsgaard said.

 Places like Trader Joe’s, Lidl or Aldi are great places to start.
 Especially for pantry items that are available anywhere, you’re probably paying a premium for them at a fancy grocery store when you can get similar items for cheaper elsewhere.
 “Try these on for size, and you’ll be shocked at how much money you can potentially save,” he said.